Onatolich/saga-guide/README.md

 #### `sagaGuide(saga: Function, options?: Object): guidedSaga`
 Creates guided saga instance.
 1. `saga` - a saga you want to guide
 2. `options` - an optional object of saga execution options.
-It should match options list of `runSaga` util of `redux-saga`.
+It should match options list of [runSaga](https://redux-saga.js.org/docs/api/#runsagaoptions-saga-args) util of [redux-saga](https://github.com/redux-saga/redux-saga).
 However, there is a single `saga-guide` specific option:
     * `state : any` - state which should be used for `select` effect.

 #### `guidedSaga.run(...args: Array<any>): void`